Placing items on reserve

 - Personal copies of books or other items can be placed on reserve by submitting the York Library Reserve Submission Form with your request.

 - Links to ebooks available via a York Library licence.

 How Do I make items available for course reserve?

 Each of the York University Libraries has a reserve section.

 To place material on Reserve, instructors are asked to please use the online Library Course Reserve Form for the appropriate library.

 - Scott Library: social sciences, humanities, fine arts, education, environmental studies

-- Peter F. Bronfman Library: business
+- Peter F. Bronfman Library: business and administrative studies

 - Bibliotheque Frost Library: Glendon College courses